codalytic/Posh-Photo-Utils/readme.md

 Each photograph taken is saved (originally to the camera's SD Card, later on - to local disk for processing) in both it's full sized "RAW" file (`.CR2`), and a compressed `.jpg` file.

 Initial filtering is much quicker to process by just **previewing** all the lighter-weight `.jpg` files, and deleting all the "bad" images (wrong exposure, out of focus, etc...).
-In the following stop - all corresponding `.CR2` files can be deleted as well - which is what this script was born to do:
+In the following step - all _corresponding_ `.CR2` files can be deleted as well - which is what this script was born to do:

 Automating this very manual (click-to-select) task of cherry-picking a subset of hundreds of files out of a vast list of thousands,
 it saves a lot of time, human-error and frustration.